Last Updated on

 - Front Focal Plane (FFP) - The reticle magnifies along with the image, so you can estimate range at all magnification settings

-- Lockable Fast-Focused Eyepiece - Features Leupold's lockable fast-focus eyepiece for a secure reticle focus
+- Lockable Fast-Focused Eyepiece - Features Leopold's lockable fast-focus eyepiece for a secure reticle focus

 This is the priciest scope in our lineup.
 It’s extreme in every way possible, but when you need extreme results, you must put your money on the militant end of the spectrum.
 How serious are you about owning a Close Quarter Battle Sniper Scope (CQBSS)?